chainwayxyz/citrea-docs/developer-documentation/run-a-node/citrea-testnet/citrea-testnet-executable.md

 # Citrea Binary Executable

-We've complied an executable for you to run a Citrea Full Node directly in MacOS / Linux.
+We've compiled an executable for you to run a Citrea Full Node directly on macOS / Linux.
 For the following steps, we assume that you have a Bitcoin Testnet4 node running.
 If not, please visit [here](https://docs.citrea.xyz/developer-documentation/run-a-node/bitcoin-testnet4).

 ### Step 0: Make a separate folder and move in